Elm: Alternative medicine

 Elm has been listed as one of the 38 substances that are used to prepare Bach flower remedies, a kind of alternative medicine.

 Bonsai

 Chinese elm (Ulmus parvifolia) is a popular choice for bonsai owing to its tolerance of severe pruning.

 Genetic resource conservation

 In 1997, a European Union elm project was initiated, its aim to coordinate the conservation of all the elm genetic resources of the member states and, among other things, to assess their resistance to Dutch elm disease.
 Accordingly, over 300 clones were selected and propagated for testing.

 Culture

 Notable elm trees

 Many elm trees of various kinds have attained great size or otherwise become particularly noteworthy.

 In art

 Many artists have admired elms for the ease and grace of their branching and foliage, and have painted them with sensitivity.
-Elms are a recurring element in the landscapes and studies of, for example, John Constable, Ferdinand Georg Waldmüller, Frederick Childe Hassam, Karel Klinkenberg, and George Inness.
+Elms are a recurring element in the landscapes and studies of, for example, John Constable, Ferdinand Georg Waldmüller, Alfred East, George Clausen, Frederick Childe Hassam, Karel Klinkenberg, and George Inness.